pingcap/tiflash/docs/design/2023-02-23-cloud-native-architecture.md

 The current TiFlash architecture is a typical shared nothing architecture, which brings some drawbacks:

 1. Storage and computation cannot be scaled separately
-2. The update operation and the read operation are loaded on the same nodes and affect each other, including IO, CPU and other systems resources.
-The task of AP query is usually heavy and has a high suddenness.
+2. Updating and reading operations are loaded on the same nodes and can affect each other, including using up IO, CPU, and other resources.
+AP query tasks are typically heavy and can suddenly spike in demand.
 3. Slow down scaling.
 Scaling needs to do data synchronization between TiFlash nodes.
 4. The cost-efficiency is not optimal.
 For example, there are only queries at night, but we need to keep TiFlash instances around.